jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 Your first goal with this approach is building a useful model -- something that describes your UI at a glance.
 Beyond this size, you should consider splitting it up into multiple state machines.
-Generating a diagram from your state machine's data can help with this, but we've found that right around the time the code becomes hard to read, so does the diagram.
+Generating a diagram from your state machine's data can help with this, but usually right around the time the code becomes hard to read, so does the diagram.

 _TIP #2 Keep similar things together._

 You don't need to create one state machine for your entire UI, or even a single view.
 For example, if your UI has a user profile page which lets the user update their mailing addres in one pane, and notifications settings in another, you'll probably want to separate your state machines similarly.
 We'll go into more depth on this in a future post.

 _TIP #3 _